kwitaszek/SmartWatch/README.md

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images/OLED_soldered.png)
 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images/sensor_soldered.png)

-Congrats if this is your first time soldering.
+Congratulations if this is your first time soldering.
 After you are done, make sure to turn off the the iron in case you forget.

 ## Flashing the software on the Arduino